-EAMs are particularly amenable for likelihood-free inference, since the likelihood of most members of the family turn out to be intractable (37).
+EAMs are particularly amenable for likelihood-free inference, since the likelihood of some members of this model family turn out to be intractable (37).
 This intractability has precluded many interesting applications and empirically driven model refinements.
 Here, we apply our method to estimate the parameters of the recently proposed Lévy-Flight Model (LFM, (38)).
-The LFM assumes an alpha-stable noise distribution of the evidence accumulation process in order to model "jumps" in the decision process.
-However, the inclusion of alpha-stable noise leads to a model with intractable likelihood; further, to our knowledge, a fully Bayesian treatment of the model is still missing from the literature.
+The LFM assumes an alpha-stable noise distribution of the evidence accumulation process in order to allow for "jumps" in the decision process.
+However, the inclusion of alpha-stable noise leads to a model with intractable likelihood; further, to our knowledge, a fully Bayesian treatment of the model is still missing in the literature.
 The forward equation of the LFM is given by:

 dx = vdt + ξdt1/α [22]